Strengthening SDG Localisation In Gaza: A Global Partnership

 As this was the first Committed to Good Summit that CTG has held, it’s fantastic that we got such a positive response – the invaluable contributions from the attendees showing how much confidence the people have in the SDGs.

 CTG believes we can be part of a brighter future, even in the most challenging locations.
 Our core missions are to create job opportunities and economic prosperity in the countries we work in (SDG8), to be a change agent for Gender Equality (SDG5) and to ensure that everything we do contributes to creating peaceful societies (SDG16).

 The idea came from my confidence that focusing on the SDGs will make a positive difference to the people in Gaza.
 People in Gaza deserve better, like all of us, leaving them behind is not an option – health, education, water, electricity & employment are their hope – I am confident that taking steps to achieving the SDGs is the key to peace and resilience in Gaza.

 According to the World Bank, only 41 percent of those aged 15 to 29 are active in Gaza’s labour market.
 In an area with such a high unemployment rate, CTG has made it our mission to empower women and we currently have ten female engineers employed in Gaza, an achievement considering the conservative setting and lack of jobs.

-The workshop was well attended by 122 delegates and representatives from 38 institutions.
+The Gaza Committed to Good Summit was well attended by 122 delegates and representatives from 38 institutions.
 This was a fantastic turnout and shows the level of commitment to the SDGs for Gaza.